 Beta users said they like the simplicity of DPM version 2 as well as its tighter integration with other Microsoft products.
-Ingram Leedy, managing partner of Elephant Outlook, a Microsoft Exchange hosting provider, said he has struggled in the past with
+Ingram Leedy, managing partner of Elephant Outlook, a Microsoft Exchange hosting provider, said he has struggled in the past with backup products, including Symantec Corp.'s Backup Exec and EMC Corp.'s Replication Manager, especially when it came to troubleshooting.

 "Backup has been just a nasty thing for us," he said.
 "At times we've had a problem, other vendors point fingers at Windows and vice versa, and it's been very frustrating."